-Start here by reading Tips and Tricks; Painting with your Two-Year-Old.
+Start here by reading Tips and Tricks; Painting with Your Toddler.
 You will see how to begin art projects in your toddler activities line-up in a controlled area that we can wash away with no trouble.

 - 20+ Startup Supplies for Toddler Art – want to create amazing activities for 2-year-olds but don’t know where to start?
 Take a look at my startup list.

-- How to Paint with your 2-Year-Old– painting activities for 2-year-olds often look like they’re more hassle than worth.
-I promise you; they’re not!
+- How to Paint with your 2-Year-Old– painting activities for 2-year-olds often look like they’re more hassle than worth it.
+I promise you, they’re not!

 - No-Fuss Outdoor Painting– need a quick clean-up?
-Then try painting outdoor activities for 2-year-old.
+Then try painting outdoor activities for 2-year-olds.